Introduction of Skill or Degree

 Role of Employers

-Employers play an important role in shaping the skills vs. degree landscape.
+Employers play an important role in shaping the Skill or Degree landscape.
 Forward-thinking companies are reevaluating their hiring criteria, placing greater emphasis on skills assessments, portfolio reviews, and practical demonstrations during the hiring process.
 This change reflects the understanding that a degree alone does not guarantee job readiness or success in a rapidly evolving workplace.
 Additionally, some companies are investing in employee training and development programs to fill skills gaps internally.
 By prioritizing continuous learning and up skilling, these organizations recognize that nurturing existing talent can be more cost-effective and profitable than continually searching for external candidates with specific competencies.

 Closing Sentence